hmoorerg/flashcard_ai/README.md

 ## How do I make it generate flashcards in the correct format?
-I force the LLM to output using valid json and provide it with a `create_flashcards` function to call that is annotated with the required information for each flashcard.
+I force the LLM to output using valid json and provide it with a `create_flashcards` function to call that is annotated with the required parameters for each flashcard.
 This is then put into a pandas dataframe to make it easy to export in many different formats.